 Step 6: Progress, Progress, Progress

 To see continuous results you need to keep stimulating the muscles!
-This means that you always want to be challenging them.
+This means that you always want to be challenging them (this glute HIIT workout or a glute hypertrophy workout is a great start!).

 You can learn more about how to increase the intensity of your glute exercises without adding weights.